szakitibi/documentation/docs/glossary.md

 Volto
     [Volto](https://github.com/plone/volto) is a React-based frontend for Plone.
-    It is one of two supported user interfaces for Plone 6.
+    It is one of two supported user interfaces, or frontends, for Plone 6.

     ````{seealso}
     {doc}`/conceptual-guides/choose-user-interface`